 NCD: Bees 2024

 A very belated review of the Bees for 2024!
 I'm always pleased to get a Bees' order because it always comes with my April blends, but also, I absolutely adore the honey accord from NCD.
 Without further ado.
+If you're interested, click here for more NCD reviews!

 (And - Thank you as always to Forest and Josh at NCD for sending these press samples through! )